 Jorge was only a couple inches wide so I had to switch to some smaller brushes.
-I approached him in a similar manner to Nacho.
+I approached him in a similar way to Nacho.
 Dark areas got blocked in first and then the mid-tones went in.
 Keeping him loosely painted was key.

 Step 6 – How To Paint A Tiny Cat Simply

 Below you can see Jorge near completion.
 I had to keep him simple and not get too caught up in the details since he is in the background.
 I used some yellow ochre and cad red to add highlights on his fur.
-For his eyes, I put in some darker greyish-green colors and then added a couple muted highlights.
-These highlights are dark grey in color.
+For his eyes, I put in some darker greyish-green colors and then added a couple of muted highlights.
+These highlights are dark grey.
 It’s easy to think these reflections should be white, but rarely is anything we see around us a pure white color.
 Ultimately, we live in a world made of varying shades of grey.